ConventionCatCorp/concat-docs/docs/guides/technical/cname.md

 ### DNS Panel

 The first step in managing these records is to access your DNS management panel.
-This will be with the registrar you purchased your domain through (ex.
+This usually will be with the registrar you purchased your domain through (ex.
 GoDaddy, NameCheap, Porkbun).
 If you do not have access to this, contact someone in your organization who does.
 Access to this panel is **required** in order to proceed.

 :::info Custom Nameservers